tschuehly/maskicons/README.md

 </div>
 ```

+## Positioning

+By default, icons are displayed `inline-block` and vertically aligned to look great next to text content.
+But you can can easily override this with the `block` utility.

 ## Alternative text

 Any text inside the icon element is visually hidden but remains accessible to screen readers.
 You can use this to provide alternative text: